kylemichaelreaves/distance-app/README.md

 I chose the Google Places API because it fit those requirements perfectly.

-According to their feedback, I was rejected for calling Google Places API from the front end.
+According to their feedback, I was rejected for calling Google Places API from the frontend.

-It did not matter to them whether this API was designed to be called from the frontend or not.

 I thought I built a lovely reusable component for the autocomplete inputs, which I'm proud of.